neurobionics/onshape-robotics-toolkit/docs/kinematic-graph-subassembly-mates.md

-# Handling Subassembly Mates in KinematicTree
+# Handling Subassembly Mates in KinematicGraph

 ## Problem

-Mates stored in subassembly registries use **relative PathKeys** (just the leaf IDs), but the KinematicTree needs **absolute PathKeys** (full paths from root) to match instances in the global registries.
+Mates stored in subassembly registries use **relative PathKeys** (just the leaf IDs), but the KinematicGraph needs **absolute PathKeys** (full paths from root) to match instances in the global registries.

 ### Example